shivaraj-bh/TapVerse/README.md

 2) Run ***react-native run-android***

 # INFO
-1) After linking react-native firebase google sign in option viro media testbed does not work, alternative is to either generate bundle using the command below and run using android studio or ***react-native run-android***
+1) After linking react-native firebase google sign in option viro media testbed does not work, alternative is to either generate bundle using the command below and run using android studio or ***react-native run-android --variant=<debug variant>***
+2) debug variant for this app is ***gvrDebug***
+3) Run the metro bundler, using react-native start, before running "react-native run-android --variant=gvrDebug"

 # commands
 To generate the index bundle file to run the app on android studio<br>